-We will then concentrate on TWO research topic:s this term: (1)
+We will then concentrate on TWO research topic:s this term: (1) TBD and (2)

-Neurodegeneration and (2) The Neuroscience of Stress Reduction.
+TBD.
 Our visiting neuroscience graduate students will choose one review article for each topic, and research and prepare introductory presentations for delivery as class lectures.
 Our graduate students will lead seminars to discuss current research on the topic, and will develop assessments (quizzes, short assignments), and (with supervision) help score these assessments.